kathanmehta777/AI-engineer-coding-exercise/README.md

 ## Numpy, GDAL

-1. Install numpy and gdal using conda or pip
+1. Install numpy and gdal using conda/pip/...
 1. Open a jupyter notebook session or any python session with access to installed numpy and gdal
 1. Load data of all bands from ./data/ortho/swir_ortho_standardized.tif to a numpy array using gdal.
 The loaded numpy array should have a shape of (8, 653, 502)
    * Use `ds = gdal.Open(path)` to open a dataset